v-pbartley/openhack-mc4h/Challenge-06/Readme.md

-# Challenge 6 - Dataverse Entity and Attribute Mapping
+# Challenge 6 - Dataverse Entity and Attribute Mapping (Instructor Lead Training)

 ## Introduction

 Welcome to Challenge 6!

+**Note This challenge requires a Dataverse Tenant, A Dataverse Environment, and a Dynamics Subscription to complete.** Given that most participants do not have this access, this is an instructor-lead training module.

 In this challenge you will learn about the mapping that happens between the Azure API for FHIR and the Dynamics Industry health data model.